google/contentbox/README.md

 viewer.
 Select the entity kind config_siteconfiguration edit the entity listed, copy the client id, client secret, and API key from the previous step and save.
 * Go back to [http://localhost:8080/](http://localhost:8080/) and sign in.
-* Go back to the datastore viewer, select the entity kind auth_user, edit your user and make you admin checking “is staff” and “is superuser” and saving.
+* Go back to the datastore viewer, select the entity kind `auth_user`, edit your user and make yourself admin by checking `is staff` and `is superuser` and saving.
 Now you can access the admin site in [http://localhost:8080/admin](http://localhost:8080/admin).

 More details about the project and support [http://google.github.io/contentbox/](http://google.github.io/contentbox/) You can visit this website [contentbox.info](https://sites.google.com/site/contentboxcommunity/) for more installation details